What is a loan agreement?

 Lending to a company requires registration of the charge

-If a company borrows against security then registration of the charge at Companies House will be required, if the lender wants to be given preference over unsecured creditors.
+If a company borrows against security then registration of the charge at Companies House is required, if the lender wants to be given preference over unsecured creditors.

 Bankruptcy and liquidation law is very complicated.
 There are rules as to the ranking priority order of different creditors.
 A creditor arrangement where the document is registered at Companies House takes priority over debts which are not registered.
 Strangely, it is the company that has the legal obligation to register every charge or debt, even though registration protects the creditor.

-Although we provide explicitly that the company will register the charge, it is best if the lender makes sure this is done.
+Although we provide explicitly that the company registers the charge, it is best if the lender makes sure this is done.
 The debt will then be valid against a liquidator or administrator, should the company become insolvent.